apoorvakaurc/E-commerce/README.md

-#### The main objetif behind this projet was to build an Ecommerce website that handles both sides client and admin using the next technologies :
+#### The main objective behind this project was to build an e-commerce website that handles both sides client and admin using the following technologies :

  1. Mongo Db
  2. Expressjs
  3. Reactjs
  4. Nodejs
- 5. Chakra Ui
- 6. Redux
+ 5. Redux

-Here is a Demo : [Demo](https://eastclothing.herokuapp.com/)

-If you are logged in as an admin a button in navbar will show up which gives you controll on your products,users and orders.
+If you are logged in as an admin a button in the navbar will show up which will give you control over your products, users, and orders.

 - The button :
 <img width = "800" src="https://i.imgur.com/a7YFo86.png"/>